pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 2. Show that goals and values are necessarily hierarchical <br> _Hence, show the need for an ultimate value_
 3. Show that the fact of life is what makes goals and values possible <br> _Hence, show that life is the ultimate value and thus the standard_

 Note that the process of exploration is primarily inductive, since we must reach certain concepts and generalisations about the nature of goals, values and life before we infer or deduce from them.

-Also, note that I treat the concepts "goal" and "purpose" synonymously; I use both so as to indicate their relationship for later sections.
-In general, "purpose" means "goal" or "goal-driven orientation".
+**LEXICAL NOTE**: _"Purpose" can mean either "goal" or "goal-driven behaviour/orientation"; when used with an article (definite or indefinite), it means "goal", and when used without an article, it means "goal-driven behaviour/orientation".
+Also note that "purposeful" and "goal-driven" are synonymous._

 ## Purpose and its self-evident basis
 The fact of our own consciousness is self-evident.
 Furthermore, our own efficacy with respect to our consciousness and conscious actions is also self-evident; we directly see the self-evident choice to stay in focus or not and the self-driven nature of our consciousness and our conscious actions.
 Implicit in the self-evident choice to stay in focus or not is the choice to stay in existence or not, to act for our continued existence, to act against it or to be indifferent to it.
 In other words, implicit in the self-evident fact of our own existence is the self-evident choice to stay in focus or not, which extends to the choice to stay in existence or not.
 Hence, we observe that purpose, i.e. action oriented toward a recognised potential, is a self-evident aspect of our existence that is inseparable from the very fact of our existence.
 Why is this important?